hashbender/foldem/README.md

 A Javadoc for Fold'em is available [here](TODO).
 Additionally some examples have been provided in this repository [here](/src/main/java/codes/derive/foldem/examples).
 An effort has been made to keep this library as simple as possible to use, some more basic usage examples have been provided in the section below.

 ### Basic Usage Guide
-Most of this project's functionality is provided in the [codes.derive.foldem](src/main/java/codes/derive/foldem) package.
-In this package there is a helper class called [Foldem](src/main/java/codes/derive/foldem/Foldem.java) containing static functions for creating and working with the data types this project exposes.
+Most of this project's functionality is provided in the `codes.derive.foldem` package.
+In this package there is a helper class called `Foldem` containing static functions for creating and working with the data types this project exposes.
 (TODO move links to point to Javadoc once its up)

 It is recommended that you import this statically to make code less bulky:
 ```java
 import static codes.derive.foldem.Foldem
 ```

-From here you can easily initialize and manipulate the main data types comprising the framework:
+From here you can easily utilize the main data types comprising the framework:
 ```java
 // Create a card
 Card queenOfHearts = card(Card.QUEEN, Suit.HEARTS);